wfwiggins/wfwiggins.github.io/_posts/cli/2019-06-01-Intro-to-CLI.md

 author: walter
 title: "Introduction to the Command Line Interface (CLI)"
 ---
-Before you dig into Python and get to working on your *revolutionary* algorithms, I highly recommend that you get familiar with the **command line** (variably referred to as the **terminal** or **shell**, though there is a distinct difference between each of these terms).
+Before you dig into Python and get to working on your algorithms, I highly recommend that you get familiar with the **command line** (variably referred to as the **terminal** or **shell**, though there is a distinct difference between each of these terms).
 If you've followed our Setup Guides, then you should already be